 You may have already found your investors - either family and friends or via contacts from industry.
 However, if you need to find your angels then FounderCatalyst has partnered with a couple of organisations whose raison d'être is to match founders to investors.
 We will make personal introductions to these organisations and explain the pros and cons to the options.

 You will want to consider when to run a funding round.
 Essentially, a funding round is a 'numbers game' - getting your pitch in front of as many appropriate potential investors as you can.

 A round's pre-money valuation (PMV) is always an interesting topic.
 For later stage businesses, there are rafts of market standard ways of valuing a business (multiple of EBIT, multiple of revenue, discounted cash flow, First Chicago Method, the Berkus method and many others).

-None of those are really useful for first round valuations, though.
+It is rare that those methods are useful for first round valuations, though.
 Businesses at this stage may not even have an MVP in the market and almost certainly won't be scaling yet.

 So, ultimately, this will come down to market demand.
 Angels that look at your business will most likely have their own scoring scheme (either documented or just by instinct) and will decide how much they are willing to invest in your business (if anything!) and at what valuation.
 This very much isn't a science - even for a data-driven investor, this will be a joint heart/head decision.

 If it helps, a typical evaluation process for an angel could cover the following items:

 One school of thought is that you should not disclose your PMV in the pitch.
 Instead, you find an investor willing to be 'lead investor' and negotiate the PMV with them.
 This then forms the PMV for the rest of the round.